London & Paris

 • Day 5 | Thursday 14 January

-Moving from a former private residence to one of the world’s great public museums, our program today highlights contrasting approaches to collecting, display and cultural ambition.
-We begin at the Wallace Collection, nestled in the heart of Marylebone.
-A hidden gem among London’s cultural institutions, the collection was assembled by the Marquesses of Hertford and bequeathed to the British nation in the late 19th century.
-Superbly displayed in what was once the family’s London residence, we spend the morning exploring this excellent collection which includes Frans Hals’ famous work The Laughing Cavalier.
-After a break for lunch, we then visit the British Museum.
-Founded in 1753, it was the world’s first national public museum and it contains over eight million objects that paint an interconnected portrait of the world’s cultures.
-A highlight of our visit will be the Bayeux Tapestry, seen in Britain during its first return in nearly 1,000 years, while the Bayeux Tapestry Museum in Normandy is closed for major renovations until late 2027.
-Extending some 70 metres in length, the embroidery depicts the events leading up to the Norman invasion of England in 1066 and the Battle of Hastings, unfolding as a continuous visual narrative of power, ambition and conquest.
-It’s then a short walk back to our hotel, with time to freshen up before tonight’s performance at the iconic Barbican Centre.
+Unlike many major museums, the Wallace Collection remains displayed within the grand townhouse for which it was originally intended.
+Nestled in the heart of Marylebone, this hidden gem among London’s cultural institutions was assembled by the Marquesses of Hertford and bequeathed to the British nation in the late 19th century.
+After spending the morning exploring its excellent collection, which includes Frans Hals’ famous work The Laughing Cavalier, we continue to the venerable British Museum.
+Founded in 1753, it was the world’s first national public museum and remains one of the most significant repositories of human history and culture.
+A highlight of our visit is The Bayeux Tapestry, displayed in Britain during its first return in nearly 1,000 years.
+Stretching almost 70 metres in length, this remarkable embroidered narrative recounts the events leading to the Norman Conquest of England in 1066.
+It’s then a short walk back to our hotel, with time to freshen up before tonight’s performance of Mozart’s The Magic Flute at the Royal Opera House.
+Presented in David McVicar’s acclaimed production, the opera combines comedy, fantasy and Enlightenment ideals in a work that has captivated audiences since its premiere in 1791.
 Overnight London (B)

 • Day 6 | Friday 15 January